isabella232/journeys.en/help/using/alpha/alpha-segment-trigger.md

 The **[Read Segment]** activity allows you to test the journey either on a unitary profile, or on 100 randomly test profiles selected among the profiles qualified for the segment.

-To do this, activate the test mode, then select the desired test mode.
+To do this, activate the test mode, then select the desired option from the left pane.

 ![](../assets/segment-trigger-test-modes.png)